& Root Planing

 You will first receive local anesthetic to numb one side of your mouth.
 The hygienist then works to remove calculus and hardened tartar from around the teeth and in the gum pockets.
 The pockets are rinsed and cleaned with medication.
 The roots of the teeth are then smoothed to prevent bacterial adhesion.
 You will then be scheduled to come back in and have the other side of your mouth professionally cleaned.
 The procedure takes less than an hour in our office and is a great step to preventing the progression of gum disease.

-If you think you may need a periodontal scaling and root planing, call our office and our staff members can get you scheduled with an appointment.
+If you think you may need a periodontal scaling and root planing, call our Wheat Ridge dentist today and our staff members can get you scheduled with an appointment.
+Dr. Adkins is always accepting new patients and is proud to assist families near Arvada, Littleton, Westminster, and Lakewood as well!